Labour pledges thousands more doctors, nurses and midwives by restoring 45p tax rate

 Rachel Reeves, the shadow chancellor, said the billions saved would deliver ‘one of the biggest expansions of the NHS workforce in history” – instead of handing rewards to the UK’s richest people.

-She also pledged to introduce a much higher minimum wage in line with “the real cost of living” on “day one” of Labour winning power.
+She also pledged to pave the way for a higher minimum wage taking into account “the real cost of living” on “day one” of Labour winning power.

 Register for free to continue reading